Skip to main content

 What you need to know about OPCF 23:

-• This endorsement protects lienholders and mortgagees (banks, lenders, leasing companies) with an insurable interest in a vehicle.
+• This Ontario Policy Change Form protects lienholders and mortgagees (banks, lenders, leasing companies) with an insurable interest in a vehicle.

-• when used with DCPD, covers vehicle damage from uninsured/hit-and-run drivers or underinsured drivers, protecting both the owner and lienholder, but not injuries or other property damage.
+• When used with DCPD, it covers vehicle damage from uninsured/hit-and-run drivers or underinsured drivers, protecting both the owner and lienholder, but not injuries or other property damage.

 OPCF 23: lienholder protection